Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 * [Flowchart](#visual-flowchart-of-ijm-macro)

 ## Intro
-The scope of this project is to automate microscopy image analysis utilising Fiji/ImageJ.
+Microscopy image analysis is crucial in many biological research areas, especially for studying human pathogens like Cryptococcus.
+However, manual analysis can be time-consuming, prone to human error, and often not accurately reproducible between different users in the lab.
+The aim of CryptoClassifier is to automate microscopy image analysis, utilising Fiji/ImageJ.
+It is designed to streamline the process, accurately classify morphologies such as titan cells, yeast cells, or titanides, and enhance reproducibility and openness in research practices.

 The ImageJ macro (FCI_v*.ijm) automatically removes background fluorescence, detects cells and provides relevant data on a per image basis, allowing for the analysis of images of varying quality with no extra user input.
 The macro will output 3 files per image:
 * .csv file (contains all identified cell data, each row = individual cell).